GeniusLuo/angular-antd-mobile/README.md

-# AngularAntdMobile
+# wx-global
 This project use the NG-ZORRO-MOBILE ui.

-For more detail, please go to the http://ng.mobile.ant.design/#/docs/getting-started/zh
+For more detail, please go to the [NG-ZORRO-MOBILE](http://ng.mobile.ant.design/#/docs/getting-started/zh)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.